stackforge/pecan/docs/source/quick_start.rst

 A few things have been created for you, so let's review them one by one:

 * **public**: All your static files (like CSS, Javascript, and images) live here.
-If you have any images they would live here too.
 Pecan comes with a simple file server that serves these static files as you develop.

 Pecan application structure generally follows the